1,000+ Opportunities

 Updates and announcements NSF S-STEM: Reviewer Survey 2025 NSF S-STEM: FAQs Now Available February 29, 2024 - S-STEM: Office Hours February 23, 2024 - S-STEM: Office Hours February 13, 2024 - S-STEM: Office Hours February 8, 2024 - S-STEM: Office Hours February 1, 2023 - S-STEM: Proposal Preparation Webinar Sessions January 31, 2023 - S-STEM: Proposal Preparation Webinar Sessions January 30, 2023 - S-STEM: Proposal Preparation Webinar Sessions January 26, 2023 - S-STEM: Proposal Preparation Webinar Sessions Awards made through this program Browse projects funded by this program Map of recent awards made through this program Directorate for STEM Education (EDU) Division of Undergraduate Education (EDU/DUE)

-Based on current listing details, eligibility includes: Institutions of Higher Education (IHEs) Applicants should confirm final requirements in the official notice before submission.
+According to the current listing, eligibility includes: Institutions of Higher Education (IHEs).
+Confirm the full requirements in the official notice before applying.

-The current target date is March 2, 2027.
-Build your timeline backwards from this date to cover registrations, approvals, attachments, and final submission checks.
+Applications for NSF Scholarships in Science, Technology, Engineering, and Mathematics Program (S-STEM) are due March 2, 2027.
+Build your timeline backwards from this date to cover registrations, approvals, and final submission checks.